Super Furry Animals

 Super Furry Animals are a Welsh rock band formed in Cardiff in 1993.
 For the duration of their professional career, the band consisted of Gruff Rhys (lead vocals, guitar), Huw Bunford (lead guitar, vocals), Guto Pryce (bass guitar), Cian Ciaran (keyboards, synthesisers, various electronics, occasional guitar, vocals), and Dafydd Ieuan (drums, vocals).
 An earlier incarnation of the band featured actor Rhys Ifans on lead vocals.
-The band are considered to be part of the renaissance of Welsh culture which emerged in the 1990s: other Welsh bands of the time include the Manic Street Preachers, Stereophonics, Catatonia and Gorky's Zygotic Mynci.
+The band are considered to be part of the renaissance of Cool Cymru Welsh culture which emerged in the 1990s; other Welsh bands of the time include the Manic Street Preachers, Stereophonics, Catatonia and Gorky's Zygotic Mynci.

 Super Furry Animals have recorded nine UK Albums Chart Top 25 studio albums (one BPI certified Gold and four certified Silver), plus numerous singles, EPs, compilations and collaborations.
 The band were known as central to the Cool Cymru era during which they were dominant, and are the act with the most top 40 hits without reaching the UK Singles Chart Top 10.
 Over the course of nine albums, Super Furry Animals has been described as "one of the most imaginative bands of our time" by Billboard, while according to a 2005 article in NME, "There's a case to be argued that [Super Furry Animals] were the most important band of the past 15 years".

 History

 1990–1993: Formation

-Super Furry Animals formed in Cardiff in 1993 after being part of various other bands in Wales: Gruff Rhys and Dafydd Ieuan had played together in Ffa Coffi Pawb, whilst Huw Bunford and Guto Pryce were previously members of U Thant.
+Super Furry Animals formed in Cardiff in 1993 after the members had been part of various other bands in Wales: Gruff Rhys and Dafydd Ieuan had played together in Ffa Coffi Pawb, whilst Huw Bunford and Guto Pryce were previously members of U Thant.
 Actor Rhys Ifans joined them as lead vocalist, and started to perform initially in a techno style before becoming more rock-orientated.
-Ifans would shortly leave however once his acting career took off, with Rhys stepping in on lead vocals.
-After Cian Ciaran (Ieuan's younger brother) joined the band after being part of electronic outfit Wwzz, they signed to Ankst, a prolific Welsh indie label, in 1995.
+Ifans would shortly leave however once his acting career took off, with Gruff Rhys stepping in on lead vocals.

 The name of the band came from T-shirts being printed by Rhys' sister.
 She was making Super Furry Animals T-shirts for the fashion and music collective Acid Casuals (variants of whose name have appeared throughout Super Furry Animals' career – for example, in their song "The Placid Casual", their record label Placid Casual).
 The band has also made reference to Elvis Costello, and Wynton Marsalis as major influences in their work.